sensorimotor-superlab/sensorimotor-superlab.github.io/_drafts/join.md

 hide_header: true
 ---

-## MSc / PhD Positions
+## Positions Available

-We are now accepting applications for MSc / PhD students who want to join our labs in **Fall 2023**.
+We are now accepting applications for postdoctoral fellows and MSc / PhD students who want to join our labs in **Fall 2023**.

 The successful candidates will then apply in January 2023 to one of the following graduate programs: